-380 3.1 CMT solutions for the Alpine region, 2016-2019
+3 CMT solutions for the Alpine region, 2016-2019

 Based on our methodological tests, we use a combination of time domain full waveforms and frequency domain amplitude spectra as input data for the centroid MT inversion for earthquakes larger than Mw 3.0.
-We choose a frequency range of 0.02 to 0.07 Hz for a first inversion of each event.
+We choose a frequency range of 0.02 to

+- 375 0.07 Hz for a first inversion of each event.
 Depending on the event magnitude, the maximum epicentral distance varies between 80 and 300 km.
-In the case of poor fits, we slightly increase the frequency bands (0.03-0.1 Hz for Mw<3.3) for smaller events and decrease it for the larger events (0.02-0.05 Hz for Mw>4.2).
+In case of poor fits, we slightly increase the frequency bands (0.03-0.1 Hz for Mw<3.3) for smaller events and decrease it for the larger events (0.02-0.05 Hz for Mw>4.2).
 Deviatoric inversions were generally favored over full moment tensors, since we demonstrated that often the isotropic and CLVD components can not be distinguished reliably.
 In addition, no volume changes are expected to accompany small earthquakes in the seismotectonic setting of the Alps.
-We obtained deviatoric MT solutions for 75 earthquakes occurring between 01/2016 and 12/2019 in the wider Alpine region, for which we determine moment magnitudes between Mw 3.1 to 4.8 (Fig. 9, Supplement Table S1).
-While we were able to compute stable MTs for most Alpine earthquakes from regional catalogs with local magnitudes larger Ml 3.3, we resolved only thirteen MTs for earthquakes with local magnitudes between Ml 3.1 and 3.3, corresponding to one third of the events in this magnitude range compared to the GEOFON catalog.
+We obtained deviatoric - 380 MT solutions for 75 earthquakes occurring between 01/2016 and 12/2019 in the wider Alpine region, for which we determine moment magnitudes between Mw 3.1 to 4.8 (Fig. 9, Table in the supplement).
+While we were able to compute stable MTs for most earthquakes from regional catalogs with local magnitudes larger Ml 3.3, we resolved only thirteen MTs for earthquakes with local magnitudes between Ml 3.1 and 3.3, corresponding to one third of the events in this magnitude range.
 Low SNR in the tested frequency bands covering frequencies between 0.02 and 0.5 Hz and less available stations hindered successful inversions for the other small earthquakes.
-Furthermore, we realized that a station spacing of about 60 km is not sufficient for small earthquakes (Mw<3.3) in case a part of the data is rejected due to quality issues.
+Furthermore, we realised that a station spacing of about 60 km is not sufficient for small earthquakes (Mw<3.3) in case a part of the data is rejected due to quality issues.

 Figure 9.
-Moment tensor inversion results from 01/2016 to 12/2019 (focal spheres with black lines) along with MTs from 1983-2015 from bulletins of GCMT, GEOFON, INGV, SED, EM-RCMT and ARSO (lighter colors).
-Similar colors represent clusters of comparable mechanisms, obtained from a clustering approach based on the smallest rotation between the mechanisms (see text).
-Red and orange colors correspond to dominant normal faulting mechanisms in a cluster.
-Thrust faulting is indicated in blue and strike-slip faulting earthquakes are colored in green and purple.
+Moment tensor inversion results from 01/2016 to 12/2019 (focal spheres with black lines) along with MTs from 1983-2015 from bulletins of gCMT, GEOFON, INGV, SED, EM-RCMT and ARSO (lighter colors).
+Similar colors represent clusters of comparable mechanisms (see discussion).
 Exposed and subsurface faults simplified from Schmid et al. (2004, 2008); Handy et al. (2010, 2015) and Patacca et al. (2008).
 'PL' marks the Periadriatic line, 'SK' the Split-Karlovac Fault. (right) Pressure (P), tension (T) and null (B) axis of all focal mechanism.
 Topographic data from SRTM-3 (Farr et al., 2007) and ETOPO1 (Amante and Eakins, 2009) datasets).